PierreIsCoding/sdiy/Eurorack_Case/README.md

 # A DIY case for the Eurorack Synth
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Eurorack_Case/images/20220118_213830.jpg" height="500" />

-This design is a simple lightweight skiff case for Eurorack.
-This page tries to explain how to build it with a few simple words.
+A portable lightweight skiff case for Eurorack.
+The solution for your ever expanding modular synthesizer ;)

+This page explains how to build it with a few simple words and images.

 ## Files
 - 3D_Files; STEP file of total and STL file for little cover